David Macaulay (born 2 December 1946) is an award winning author and illustrator. Born in England, his family moved to America when he was eleven.

 - Bittersweet Ending: In Roman City, Marcus is honored and promoted by Caesar for his city design, and Aiden crying out the warning that stopped Caesar from being assassinated saw her and her father being raised to the level of Roman citizens.
 Even Licinius gets to stop being a slave and retire with a pension that'll let him buy a villa.
 Alas, Marcus's new job means he has to move to Phoenicia, leaving Aiden (to whom he'd planned to propose) behind.

-- Landmark Sale: Played quite literally in Unbuilding, in which a rich middle eastern prince actually buys the Empire State Building, and has it disassembled piece by piece and shipped overseas to be built as a landmark in his home country.
-Then the trope is subverted in that the buyer turns out to be the real con artist.
+- The Con: In Unbuilding, a rich middle eastern prince actually buys the Empire State Building, and has it disassembled piece by piece and shipped overseas to be built as a landmark in his home country.
+The buyer turns out to be the real con artist.
 At the end of the book, the ship carrying the pieces of the Empire State Building mysteriously sinks in the Atlantic.
-The prince then collects on an insurance policy that he had taken out on it - a policy worth far more than what he had paid for the building.
+The prince then collects on an insurance policy that he had taken out on it — a policy worth far more than what he had paid for the building.

 - One-Word Title: His architecture books tend to be titled this way, with examples including Castle, Cathedral, Pyramid, City, Underground, Unbuilding, Mosque, Ship, Mill....

 - Scenery Porn: Expect to see absolutely gorgeous pen-and-ink illustrations of architecture in every book.